micmejia/bible-dump/NKJV/Genesis/Gen 38.md

 And so it was, when she was giving birth, that _the one_ put out _his_ hand; and the midwife took a scarlet _thread_ and bound it on his hand, saying, "This one came out first."

 ###### 29
 Then it happened, as he drew back his hand, that his brother came out unexpectedly; and she said, "How did you break through? _This_ breach _be_ upon you!"
-Therefore his name was called Perez.[^d]
+Therefore his name was called Perez.

 ###### 30
 Afterward his brother came out who had the scarlet _thread_ on his hand.
 And his name was called Zerah.